40 Employee Wellness Programs Statistics

 These statistics highlight the diverse and substantial benefits of implementing comprehensive wellness programs in the workplace, leading to healthier employees and a more productive, engaged, and loyal workforce.

-Here are specialized insights and statistics on the financial impact of employee wellness programs in 2024:
+Here are specialized insights and statistics on the financial impact of wellness programs in 2024:

 30. Return on Investment (ROI): On average, companies see a ROI of $1.50 to $3 for every dollar spent on wellness programs over two to nine years.

-31. Absenteeism Costs: For every dollar spent on wellness programs, companies save $5.82 in lower absenteeism costs.
+31. Absenteeism Costs: For every dollar spent on wellness programmes, companies save $5.82 in lower absenteeism costs.

 32. Healthcare Costs: Sixty percent of organizations report that wellness programs reduce healthcare costs.